aegis-aead/aegis-bitsliced/README.md

 While a dedicated bitsliced representation could further improve performance, straightforward implementations using existing AES representations enable AEGIS to achieve strong performance with side-channel protection, even on CPUs lacking AES instructions.

+These implementations uses the SBOX circuits from Maximov & Ekdahl.
+[New circuits](https://eprint.iacr.org/2024/1996.pdf) may be worth evaluating.

 Lastly, side-channel protection is generally unnecessary during decryption, as an adversary cannot observe individual blocks or conduct differential attacks at that stage.